 This facility is located on 26 hectares in Clanton, Chilton County, Alabama.
 The site includes an 89,000 square foot facility for treating, storage tanks, maintenance shop and offices and utilizes creosote and borate in the treating process, giving it an annual capacity of approximately 240,000 cubic metres.

-For the year ended December 31, 2017, approximately US\$571,000 of capital expenditures were dedicated to the facility, primarily to clean and epoxy-seal a drip pad and to develop stack yard acreage.
+For the year ended December 31, 2018, approximately US\$240,000 of capital expenditures were dedicated to the facility, primarily for improvements to the tie mill.

 Montevallo, Alabama